 Many people walk the arcades of San Luca, the world’s longest portico.
 These start off downtown Bologna near the old city gate Porta Saragozza and run for 4 kilometers all the way up to the church.
 We suggest starting your morning early, to beat the crowds but also the heat (if you are visiting in summer).
 Although you have the arcades offering you shade, it will get quite hot and the ascent on foot demands a small physical effort.
 The hike isn’t particularly difficult or exhausting, but it’s a sporty activity with the route going uphill and a steep climb for the last part.
 So make sure to bring some water and wear comfortable shoes.
 If you visit during the weekend you will see many locals going for their morning jog here.
 We had so much fun walking the arcades of San Luca, so we totally recommend doing this!

 If you are short on time or want to make things easier, there are public buses from the city center that drive up to the top.
 Take the first bus no. 20 and then transfer to bus no. 58.
 Alternatively you can also opt to take bus no. 20 to Arco Del Meloncello and enter the arcade and walk from there.
-The third option for getting to San Luca is by hopping on the tourist train San Luca Express that takes off from Piazza Maggiore.
+The third option for getting to San Luca is by hopping on the tourist train San Luca Express which takes off from Piazza Maggiore.
 A round trip with the little train costs 10 euros, and it’s free with the Bologna Welcome PLUS card.
 If you are going by car there are parking spaces available near the sanctuary.

 ENTRANCE FEE | Free, if you want to visit the panorama terrace of the church the admission fee is 5 euros.